 Red Light Green Light.
 Oh, I love this game, I love how it teaches self-control, I love its ability to burn off energy, and I love the giggles it creates too.
 You don’t need a huge space for this game, and it’s fun to play with the whole class or just your child at home.

 Hide and Seek Yes this teaches patience and forces children to listen and observe.
 Set the boundaries clearly before playing.
-Also, for many of you teachers, this will not be permitted by most schools, so this is best at home!
+Also, for many of you teachers, outdoor activities like this will not be permitted by most schools, so this is best at home!

-Listening Walks are no cost, low stress, and don’t just help children learn to listen and be mindful; they also help kids learn about their neighborhood.
+Listening Walks are no cost, low stress, outdoor activities for kids.
+They don’t just help children learn to listen and be mindful; they also help kids learn about their neighborhood.
 What are normal sounds, what are scary ones?
 These walks are wonderful, especially during busy and stressful times like at the start of a new school year.